temporalio/temporal-jumpstart-typescript/onboardings/README.md

 # clear the things
 rm -rf build
 # build all the things
-npm run build:proto && \
 npm run build && \
   npm run build:workflow && \
   cp .env* build
 # go into our build dir